Anycircle11139s/tamagotchi/README.md

 # tamagotchi
-I made a custom tamagotchi for myself because stasis is taking forever to send the tamagotchis.
+I made a custom tamagotchi for myself because stasis is taking forever to send the tamagotchis and I lowkey gotta improve my responsibility.
 I followed the guided tutorial from fallout and looked at some other projects for reference.
-Overall I am really happy with my progress and I learn a decent amount about PCBs while retaining/honing my CADing skills.
+Overall I am really happy with my progress and I learnt a decent amount about PCBs while retaining/honing my CADing skills.
+The schematic and PCB were fairly easy for me, but when creating the pcb, I decided on makeing the weirdest shape in existence, so I had to spend a really long time matching the PCB shape for the CAD case.
 The journals and other info can be found on my stasis project (https://stasis.hackclub.com/dashboard/projects/cmoldt6hz000401o6fho5nhdl)
 <br>